 Variance Formula Explained

-To calculate variance, you find the mean of the squares of differences from the expected value.
-The formula looks like this:
+To calculate variance, you work out the mean of the squared differences between each possible return and the expected value.
+The standard variance formula used in financial analysis looks like this

 σ² = Σ [(x – μ)² * P(x)]